Energy efficient appliances: Are they worth the money?

 You have to choose between two fridges:

-– Fridge A: It uses 252 kWh per year and it has a prize tag of 899 euro
+– Fridge A: It uses 252 kWh per year and it has a cost of 899 euros.

-– Fridge B: It uses 174 kWh per year and it has a prize tag of 1159 euro
+– Fridge B: It uses 174 kWh per year and it has a prize tag of 1159 euros.

-Fridge B it is more efficient but also 260 euro more expensive that Fridge A so, which one do you choose?
+Fridge B is more efficient but also 260 euros more expensive than Fridge A so, which one do you choose?

-The only way to make an informed decision is to figure out how much electricity you would be saving per year by choosing fridge B, and then calculating how many years it will take for those savings to compensate the initial extra 260 euro.
+The only way to make an informed decision is to figure out how much electricity you would be saving per year by choosing fridge B, and then calculating how many years it will take for those savings to compensate for the initial extra 260 euros.

 – Fridge A will have a yearly electricity bill cost of 252 x 0,217 = 54,7 euro

 – Fridge B will have a yearly electricity bill cost of 174 x 0,217 = 37,8 euro